 Susan Miller, Vice President

-Susan Miller and her husband, Phil, are long time residents of Yellow Springs.
+Susan and her husband Phil are long time residents of Yellow Springs.
 She retired in 2010 as the President of the YSI Foundation.
 Susan is very active in the community as a Trustee of the Yellow Springs Community Foundation, as well as TLT.
-Her years of business experience are a welcome addition to the board.
-Susan is actively involved in the planning and execution of the Annual Harvest Auction.
+Her years of business experience are a welcome addition to our board.
+Susan is actively involved in the planning and execution of the annual Harvest Auction.

 Fred Berge, Trustee

-Fred Berge and wife Daphne live in South Charleston on a 44 acre preserved farm.
-Fred farms his family’s land in Madison Township that has been forever preserved with an easement obtained through the Ohio Department of Agriculture's Farmland Preservation Office and held by Tecumseh Land Trust.
-Fred also serves on the Clark County Soli and Water Conservation Board.
+Fred and his wife Daphne live in South Charleston on a 44-acre preserved farm.
+Fred farms his family’s land in Madison Township, which has been forever-preserved with an easement obtained through the Ohio Department of Agriculture's Farmland Preservation Office and held by Tecumseh Land Trust.
+Fred also serves on the Clark County Soil and Water Conservation Board.
 For TLT, he serves on our Land Preservation Committee.

 Jim Clem, Trustee